Front Office Staff

 Todd currently resides in Greensboro with his wife Maria and their two dogs, Dottie and Thunder and cat, Domino.

-Hillary enters her first season with the Grasshoppers as the Office Administrator.
+Hillary enters her second season with the Grasshoppers as the Office Administrator.
 Prior to joining the Hoppers, she interned with the Lowell Spinners of the New York-Penn League.

 An Illinois native, Hillary attended Eastern Illinois University where she majored in Public Relations.
 Hillary is the oldest of five children with four brothers and enjoys attending all of the sport activities they participate in throughout the year.

 Shawn joined the Greensboro Grasshoppers prior to the 2011 season.
-He has been in minor league baseball for five years previously working as a Creative/Production Intern with the single-A short season Mahoning Valley Scrappers in 2009 and a Video Production Intern with the AA Binghamton Mets in 2010.
+He has been in minor league baseball for six years, previously working as a Creative/Production Intern with the single-A short season Mahoning Valley Scrappers in 2009 and a Video Production Intern with the AA Binghamton Mets in 2010.

 With the Grasshoppers, his main task is coordinating and producing the live show, including video segments, public address announcements and graphics that appear on NewBridge Bank Park's videoboard.